 Do Oktoberfest like a pro and make sure everything runs smoothly with these expert tour operators.
-All you need to concentrate on: having a good time.
+All you need to concentrate on is having a good time.

 Every year in Munich fairgrounds of Theresienwiese (or Wiesn for short) explode into a kaleidoscope of colour, rides, performances, music and, of course, beer: specially brewed for the event by six local breweries.

 The much-loved Oktoberfest is the largest beer festival in the world and has been celebrating Bavarian culture and world-class breweries for more than 200 years.The roots of the festival go back to the royal wedding of the Crown Prince Ludwig on 12 October 1810.
 These days, Oktoberfest kicks off in September – a nod the testy autumn weather in Germany – but the name stuck.

 Oktoberfest 2018 runs from 22 September until 7 October.